-A specific application for XBeach is the generation and propagation of waves induced by sailing vessels.
-This functionality has been implemented recently (Zhou, 2013), and has currently been used in several studies (e.g. Zhou et al., 2014, De Jong et al., 2013).
+A relatively new application field for XBeach is the generation and propagation of waves induced by sailing vessels.
+This functionality has been implemented recently (Zhou, 2013), and has currently been used in several studies (e.g. Zhou et al., 2014, De Jong et al., 2013), showing very good results.